Sakara drum: Construction and playing

-The Yoruba have traditionally used Sakara drums for a variety of purposes.
-They are played during Yoruba wedding ceremonies.
-The Wéré music was traditionally played using Sakara drums to call Muslims to feast and prayer during Ramadan.

-Fuji music grew from this musical form.
+The Yoruba have traditionally used Sakara drums for a variety of cultural and religious purposes, such as during Yoruba wedding ceremonies.
+Historically, Wéré music was played using Sakara drums to call Muslims to feast and prayer during the holy month of Ramadan.
+Fuji music, a popular Nigerian musical genre, grew out of this Wéré musical form.

-The Sakara drum and the solemn-sounding Goje violin are used in Sakara music, popularized by Yusuf Olatunji, which overlays the nasalized, melismatic vocals of Islamic music on the traditional percussion instruments.
+The instrument is also a core component of Sakara music, a genre popularized by artists like Yusuf Olatunji.
+In Sakara music, the rhythm of the Sakara drum is often paired with the solemn-sounding Goje (a traditional spike fiddle).
+This style overlays the nasalized, melismatic vocals of Islamic music traditions onto the indigenous percussion accompaniment.